Dr Marc-William Palen

 I am a lecturer in imperial history at the University of Exeter.
 I specialise in the intersection of British and American imperialism within the broader history of globalisation since c.
 1800.
 I am particularly interested in comparing and contrasting the British and American Empires from the mid nineteenth century and, more broadly, in exploring how political economy and ideology have shaped global imperial expansion.

-I have previously taught history at Tufts University in Boston and have been a Postdoctoral Fellow at the U.S. Studies Centre, University of Sydney, where I am now a Research Associate in U.S. Foreign Policy.
+I have previously taught history at Tufts University in Boston and have been a Postdoctoral Fellow at the U.S. Studies Centre, University of Sydney, where I was then a Research Associate in U.S. Foreign Policy (2012-15).
 I have also held a Visiting Postdoctoral Fellowship at Yale's International Security Studies, and have been awarded the 2013-14 W. A. Williams Junior Faculty Research Award by the Society for Historians of American Foreign Relations, and the Samuels Young Scholars Award by the History of Economics Society.

 The 'Conspiracy' of Free Trade: The Anglo-American Struggle over Empire and Economic Globalisation, 1846-1896 (Cambridge University Press, 2016).